faresmohalhel/fakestoreapi/README.md

 # fakestoreapi

-## a small project utilizing a third party api (fakestoreapi.com) to fetch product data and display it in card
+## a small project utilizing a third party api (fakestoreapi.com) to fetch product data and display it in cards

 ## technologies used